What is Power BI?

 How Power BI matches your role

-How you use Power BI may depend on your role in a project or on a team.
+How you use Power BI depends on your role in a project or on a team.
 Other people, in other roles, might use Power BI differently.

 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.